Skip to Content

 View over the Yellowstone Canyon from the Artist Point

 One of our favorite things to do in Yellowstone was to hike the Uncle Tom’s Trail.
-It’s a steep stairway descent into the canyon.
-More than 300 steps bring you very close to the Lower Falls.
+It’s a steep stairway descent into the canyon with over 300 steps that bring you very close to the Lower Falls.
+However, this hike is no longer possible.
+Despite recently investing millions in this area’s rehabilitation, the park has closed this trail due to the deteriorating conditions of the staircase.
+It seems that they are not planning to reopen it any time soon.

 Uncle Tom's Trail Yellowstone Canyon